Redesign and build an artist portfolio site for Melissa O'Donnell.

 Simply organising Melissa’s work by project, each with its own page, was a big structural improvement on her previous site which had grown organically without a framework in mind.

 Inter tight: Open source.
 Clean, modern, workhorse.
-Perfect.The homepage layout really only needed one typeface, same weight, same size, etc. Then I tried to stretch that as far as I could, using layout and context to communicate content hierarchy.
+The homepage layout really only needed one typeface, same weight, same size, etc. Then I tried to stretch that as far as I could, using layout and context to communicate content hierarchy.
 I deviated in a couple of cases, but succeeded for the most part.
-That was fun, and results feel calm and spacious, but with kind of tension, like there's something unresolved, but intentionally so.
+That was fun, and results feel calm and spacious, but with an intentional tension.

-The first time I seen any of Melissa’s work was going through her old site.
+The first time I saw any of Melissa’s work was going through her old site.
 I loved the videos from her Insider / Outsider project.
 The imagery has a soft, diffused quality that I thought would be perfect for overlaying text on, almost like gradients in motion.
 Without saying anything in particular, the imagery manages to say a lot.
 I mocked up an idea, presented it to Melissa, she loved it, and we went with it.
 She suggested including a short series of other videos with suitable background qualities, which we did, and it works really well.
 I love how the little thumbnail controls contribute to the overall homepage composition.

 The other feature worth mentioning on the homepage is the full screen feature image per project with a dramatic, slow zoom-out when hovering on a project list item.